junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 It would have been a lot easier if they're really just a bunch of old hunters hanging out in a hunter's bar.
 Dean can use a nice glass of drink from Ellen or Jo right about now.

 "We can use as much help as we need."
-He tells them, gesturing to the books in the library, then the corridors outside of the war room.
+He tells them, gesturing to the books in the library, then the hallways outside of the war room.
 "We have books and everything, everyone who can touch things, feel free to start reading and go looking for ways to make an archangel recover quickly, or look for cases, find us some demons or corrupted souls we can collect.
 Be careful about the magical items and sigils around the place -- we don't know half what they do, so don't touch them if you don't want to get burned or something."

 He glances at the group around them, mostly hanging around the war room center table now.
 "I think that's about it.
 Any questions?"